Doorsteps: New Beginnings

 No judgment: “The freedom to relax and create without judgment.”

-No longer afraid: “I watched my child grow from someone who questioned themselves constantly… to someone who was no longer afraid to show people who they were and had the confidence to believe in themself.”
+No fear: “I watched my child grow from someone who questioned themselves constantly… to someone who was no longer afraid to show people who they were and had the confidence to believe in themself.”

 Much nicer people: “The people here are so much nicer than at school.
 The culture is quieter than at school, and it's peaceful.”

-Whilst clubs regularly happen in schools, during COVID-19, the lead social worker, Hannah, was quick to adapt to the new environment by focusing on creating safe spaces online.
+Whilst clubs regularly happen in schools and community centres, during COVID-19, the lead social worker, Hannah, was quick to adapt to the new environment by focusing on creating safe spaces online.
+Digital youth work documentation was shared with 75 practitioners internationally, impacting a conservatively estimated 1,000 young people during a season of global crisis.
 The team's innovative approach was recognised by the Lottery, which asked them to support other organisations in Oxfordshire in the move to digital youth work provision.

-Highlights from the most recent year alone demonstrate the breadth of its impact:
+Highlights from the most recent year alone demonstrate the breadth of impact:

 • Library lessons, Book Club Next Gen and Story Club gave young people opportunities to explore reading, as well as express themselves through writing and debate.